w007878/dmhw/README.md

 The offical homepage of the dictionary is [HERE](http://global.longmandictionaries.com).
 Please pay for it if you really need it.

-#### Getting start
+#### Detail

-（To be continued）
+I found it is very difficult to get all the existing words in the dictionary.
+However, if some words is not referenced by any other words, the rank value of it should be very low, in that situation the result would have a obvious change if we ignore these words.

+We only concern about the words referenced by others frequently.
+To get start, I download 4000 IELTS academy words from [this website](https://www.examword.com/ielts-list/4000-academic-word-1?la=en), and then apply a BFS algorithm to it.

+I use ``scrapy`` and ``R`` to get and clean the data.
+PageRank is used to measure the importantance of them.

+I save the result in ``hw2-dictionary/result``, you can get it if you are interested in.

-## Homework 3 -- Steam
+## Homework 3 -- Music

 #### Background

 I am asked to implement a cluster algorithm to slove any problem I want.
-My choice is to divide users of [Steam](store.steampowered.com) into differnent groups by the games they play.
+My first idea is to divide users of [Steam](store.steampowered.com) into differnent groups by the games they play.

 （To be continued）